bennybauer/slackStocks/README.md

 4. If you've configured it correctly then you should be good to go!
 I've added a setup screenshot below as well

 ![Add a custom slash command configuration](https://github.com/savala/slackStocks/blob/master/screenshots/setup3.png)

-If you have any questions, concerns, or anything feel free to reach out to me [@saiavala](https://twitter.com/saiavala)